breezewish/express-minify/README.md

 4. perform minify operations

 # Notice

-If you are using `cluster`, it is recommended to use express-minify with file cache enabled.
+If you are using `cluster`, it is strongly recommended to enable file cache.

 # Licence